 Patients would be able to administer it themselves—perhaps by wearing a special type of headset that emits the light, or sitting in a room with a device that flashes at 40 hertz for a period every day.
 The MIT team is already preparing human studies to test such devices.
 They are also looking at whether other sensory modalities, such as sound or smell, can produce the same effects.

-It’s possible that gamma wave therapy could benefit other diseases besides Alzheimer’s or even enhance normal memory,” says Boyden.
+It’s possible that gamma wave therapy could benefit other diseases besides Alzheimer’s or even enhance normal memory,” Boyden SAYS.
 “Perhaps gamma stimulation could be embedded in our music, our TV shows.
 The possibilities are amazing.

 A Systems Approach